 Our packaging and test business does not typically operate with any material backlog.
 Our quarterly net sales from packaging and test services are substantially dependent upon our customers' demand in that quarter.
 None of our customers have committed to purchase any significant amount of packaging or test services or to provide us with binding forecasts of demand for packaging and test services for any future period, in any material amount.
 In addition, we sometimes experience double booking by customers and our customers often reduce, cancel or delay their purchases of packaging and test services for a variety of reasons including industry-wide, customer-specific and Amkor-specific reasons.
 This makes it difficult for us to forecast our capacity utilization and net sales in future periods.
-Since a large portion of our costs is fixed and our expense levels are based in part on our expectations of future sales, we may not be able to adjust costs in a timely manner to compensate for any sales shortfall.
-If we are unable to adjust costs in a timely manner, our margins, operating results, financial condition and cash flows would be adversely affected.
+Since a large portion of our costs is fixed and our expense levels are based in part on our expectations of future sales, we may not be able to adjust costs in a timely manner, our margins, operating results, financial condition and cash flows would be adversely affected.